-- 2.2.
-The development would utilise the existing access along Burroughs Road Ratby, which borders the site to the north, with a parking area provided within the site amongst the trees, in close proximity to 'base camp' which provides the entrance into the game, as well as toilet and refreshment facilities. - 2.3.
+- structures within the site.
+The site is divided into seven different areas, including the entrance/base camp. - 2.3.
+The development would utilise the existing access along Burroughs Road Ratby, which borders the site to the north, with a parking area provided within the site amongst the trees, in close proximity to 'base camp' which provides the entrance into the game, as well as toilet and refreshment facilities. - 2.4.
 The application is retrospective; permission for the use as a paintballing site was granted temporary permission in 2000, for 42 days a year.
 The permission expired in 2003, and no further applications were submitted.
 All structures that form part of this application are present on site, and the applicant has stated that the area is used for paintballing most weekends.